neilenns/mobiflight-docs/content/guides/flashing-ambiguous-boards/index.md

 {{< screenshot image="ambiguous-board-warning.png" title="Screenshot of the ambiguous board warning." >}}

+This is most common when using Arduino clones that have a CH340G chip for serial communication.
 To flash the board do the following steps.

 {{% steps %}}